Skip to content

 Pitch control, it’s almost as important as an accelerator in a car, but it’s a specialized part of a turntable or record player.

-The main purpose of this control is to let the record player operate at different speeds and to tweak the rotation to ensure it plays at the correct pitch.
-Although there are also a couple of fun creative uses.
+The main purpose of this control is to let the record player operate at different speeds and to tweak the rotation to ensure it plays at the correct speed.
+Pitch control is used by DJs for creative mixing, for example for what’s called “beat matching”, whereby a DJ will queue up a song on a second turntable and adjust the pitch to have both current track and queued track play at the same speed.

-This page gives a full explanation of what pitch control is, how it works, and why it’s important.
+In this guide I’ll give you a detailed explanation of what pitch control is, how it works, and why it’s important.

-First, it’s worth exploring the two types of pitch controls available.
+First, it’s worth exploring the two types of pitch controls available on different turntable models.

-The first is a discrete switch; these change between specific RPM settings (Rotations Per Minute).
+The first is a discrete switch; these change between specific RPM settings (Rotations Per Minute – i.e. the number of times a record rotates per minute).
 They are often wrongly called pitch controls, although technically, they do control the RPM.

 The second is the variable pitch control.
 These are usually sliders but sometimes come as knobs or even screw-based adjustments.
 Rather than changing the speed in fixed steps, these give continuous control over the pitch, marked as a percentage change.